satellite-image-deep-learning/techniques/README.md

 </p>
 </details>

-<details><summary>Federated learning</summary>
+#
+## Federated learning
+Federated learning is an approach to distributed machine learning where a central processor coordinates the training of an individual model in each of its clients.
+It is a type of distributed ML which means that the data is distributed among different devices or locations and the model is trained on all of them.
+The central processor aggregates the model updates from all the clients and then sends the global model parameters back to the clients.
+This is done to protect the privacy of data, as the data remains on the local device and only the global model parameters are shared with the central processor.
+This technique can be used to train models with large datasets that cannot be stored in a single device, as well as to enable certain privacy-preserving applications.

+<details><summary>links</summary>
 <p>

-### Federated learning
-Federated learning is a process for training models in a distributed fashion without sharing of data
 * [Federated-Learning-for-Remote-Sensing](https://github.com/anandcu3/Federated-Learning-for-Remote-Sensing) ->  implementation of three Federated Learning models

 </p>
 </details>

-<details><summary>Image registration</summary>
-<p>
+#

-### Image registration
+## Image registration
 Image registration is the process of registering one or more images onto another (typically well georeferenced) image.
 Traditionally this is performed manually by identifying control points (tie-points) in the images, for example using QGIS.
 This section lists approaches which mostly aim to automate this manual process.
 There is some overlap with the data fusion section but the distinction I make is that image registration is performed as a prerequisite to downstream processes which will use the registered data as an input.

+<details><summary>links</summary>
+<p>

 * [Wikipedia article on registration](https://en.wikipedia.org/wiki/Image_registration) -> register for change detection or [image stitching](https://mono.software/2018/03/14/Image-stitching/)
 * [Phase correlation](https://en.wikipedia.org/wiki/Phase_correlation) is used to estimate the XY translation between two images with sub-pixel accuracy.
 Can be used for accurate registration of low resolution imagery onto high resolution imagery, or to register a [sub-image on a full image](https://www.mathworks.com/help/images/registering-an-image-using-normalized-cross-correlation.html) -> Unlike many spatial-domain algorithms, the phase correlation method is resilient to noise, occlusions, and other defects.
 With [additional pre-processing](https://scikit-image.org/docs/dev/auto_examples/registration/plot_register_rotation.html) image rotation and scale changes can also be calculated.
 * [How to Co-Register Temporal Stacks of Satellite Images](https://medium.com/sentinel-hub/how-to-co-register-temporal-stacks-of-satellite-images-5167713b3e0b)